 Overture restaurant is located on the foothills of the Helderberg Mountains.
 This scenic winelands restaurant frequently places top ten in the Eat Out Awards and has also been given three stars in the Rossouw’s Restaurant Guide for five consecutive years.
 They draw inspiration from sentimental memories involving food as well as… their mother’s’ recipes.
 Overture has certainly become a fine dining foodie destination known for elegant food, excellent service and delicious wines.
 Lunch is served seven days a week.

 Cavalli’s menu is all about celebrating real food that nourishes and excites.
 Putting a contemporary, inventive spin on classic dishes, they grow their own herbs and have several vegetable varieties grown from seeds and cuttings.
-Given that they are the first Green-star rated eatery in South Africa, they treasure the beauty of natural heritage.
+Having scooped the recent prestigious Eat Out Style Award and being the first Green Star rated restaurant in South Africa, they treasure the beauty of natural heritage and simply believe in eating delicious, fresh, whole foods prepared in a way that honours the seasons.
 The restaurant serves lunch Wednesday through Sunday.

 The restaurant offers its diners terroir focused modern cuisine, top quality wines and extraordinary views over Stellenbosch and False Bay.
 Chef Richard Carstens leads the kitchen team in making unique fine dining dishes.
 Each plate of food offers the diner a sense of the natural environment where the restaurant is situated and also the current season through the ingredients used.
 Owner GT Ferreira has a passion for art and would like to share this with like-minded people, and Tokara provides him with a facility where this can be experienced.
 The à la carte menu changes every season, while daily specials offer something new and exciting to returning guests.
 Tokara restaurant is open for lunch every day of the week, except Mondays.